JoshOrndorff/recipes/src/base/setup.md

-# Installation and Running Recipe Kitchen Node
+# Installation and Running the Kitchen Node

 ## Setup

-If you do not have Subtrate development environment setup on your machine, please install it as followed.
+If you do not have a Subtrate development environment setup on your machine, please install it.

 ### For Linux / macOS